 Cost optimization of IT resources is one of the benefits that first attracts enterprises to the cloud.
 CFOs and CEOs love how converting CapEx to a more easily managed and predictable OpEx can help them gain tighter control over finances and free up capital for other investments.

-But, many organizations still struggle with cost optimization of cloud resources.
-The IBM Institute for Business Value recently surveyed over 1000 executives across 19 different industries and found that 85% of these execs leveraged multiple cloud environments across their organization; 98% of them expect to do so by 2021.
+Many organizations still struggle with the cost-optimization of cloud resources.
+The IBM Institute for Business Value recently surveyed over 1,000 executives across 19 different industries.
+The survey found that 85 percent of these execs leveraged multiple cloud environments across their organization.
+Additionally, 98 percent of them expect to do so by 2021.

 What is FinOps?

 In a multi-cloud environment, different platforms and so many moving parts can make cost-optimization of cloud resources a challenge.
 This challenge has given rise to a new discipline: financial operations or FinOps.
-Here’s how the FinOps Foundation, a non-profit trade association for FinOps professionals, describes the discipline:
+The FinOps Foundation, a non-profit trade association for FinOps professionals, describes the discipline as shown below: